zebluim/I2GDS2024/RNA_g2/README.md

 <summary> Soft requirements </summary>

-The only constant is change, if the programs used have chaned change your file types with these tools
+The only constant is change, if the programs used have changed change your file types with these tools
 If you wish to work with the data in any other formats consider installing gffread and samtools
 ```
 conda activate RNA2-seq